upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/fmu.rst

 platform-specific, so a linux user can´t run a FMU which is created on a windows machine.

-There are two versions of the FMI Standard.
-The OMG Toolbox uses **FMI 2.0**.
-Furthermore there are two simulationtypes, co-simulation (CS) and model exchange (ME).
-Co-Simulation has an included solver in the FMU, model exchange provides the possibility to use solvers in python.
+There are two versions of the FMI standard.
+The OMG toolbox uses **FMI 2.0**.
+Furthermore, there are two simulation types, co-simulation (CS) and model exchange (ME).
+Co-simulation has an included solver in the FMU, model exchange provides the possibility to use solvers in Python.
 Due to a lack of implicit solvers in CS, the OMG toolbox uses **ME**.

 Create FMU´s